 - 4.1.
 Notification of transactions executed on markets and trading platforms cleared in a Central Counterparty - 4.2.
 Communication of trades executed on markets and trading platforms without the intervention of a CCP - 4.3.
 Communicating and matching bilateral transactions - 4.4.
 Trade settlement procedures - 4.5.
 Managing failed transactions - 4.6.
 Last-resort securities loan

 5. NOTIFICATION OF OWNERSHIP DATA TO ISSUERS

 - 5.1.
-Daily notification of ownership information - 5.2.
+Notification of ownership of registered shares - 5.2.
 Notification of ownership at issuers' request

 6. CORPORATE ACTIONS